How Much Does General Liability Insurance Cost in Texas?

 Adjacent states like Oklahoma, New Mexico and Louisiana all price 13% to 18% below Texas.
 Arkansas, though not an adjacent state, is in the South Central region and extends the pattern.
 The consistent gap places Texas at the high end of the regional distribution and suggests that the state’s regulatory environment, claims climate or market density drives costs above neighboring baselines.

-Use Texas's average as your starting reference point.
+Use Texas' average as your starting reference point.
 The regional gap adds important context: businesses operating near state lines or planning regional expansion may encounter different pricing structures even with similar operations and limits.
 The controllable variables are Texas-specific drivers when benchmarking against these figures.

 To estimate average general liability insurance costs in Texas, we analyzed quote data from major U.S. small business insurance providers and modeled standardized premium estimates across common business profiles.
-These modeled results are designed to provide a consistent state benchmark and show how premiums vary by key baseline factors including business size, industry and location within Texas.
+These modeled results are designed to provide a consistent state benchmark and show how premiums vary by key baseline factors, including business size, industry and location within Texas.

 Dataset Scope and Assumptions